Interview

 S: There were over 400 scrapbooks from 1906 to 1966.

-S: We had heard that Archeophone had been hard at work making a CD about Tucker and her earliest music.
+S: We had heard that Archeophone was working on a CD, remastering Tucker’s first ten Thomas Edison phonographic roll songs from 1910-11.
 We called in 2007 to introduce ourselves and explore the possibility of using whatever music they had restored in our documentary.

-L: But in 2008 things escalated and they asked us to take a crack at the liner notes.
+L: Then, in 2008 things escalated and they asked us to take a crack at the album liner notes.

-S: We told them that we weren’t really music groupies but if they were looking for our take on Sophie’s real biography, with a bunch of new information, we would love to give it a try.
+S: We told them that we weren’t really music groupies but if they were looking for some newly unearthed real 1910-11 Sophie stories and trivia, we would give it a go.

-L: They promised to help educate us about the nitty gritty jazz trivia and now, because of our partnership, we understand why Tucker was not only a great entertainer but one of the true innovative jazz geniuses of the early 20th century.
+L: In return, they educated us about the nitty gritty jazz trivia and today, because of our partnership, we understand why Tucker was not only a great entertainer but one of the true innovative jazz geniuses of the early 20th century.

-S: The hardback book with the CD is called Origins of The Red Hot Mama, 1910-1922.
+S: That collaboration turned into the hardback booklet with the CD called, Origins of The Red Hot Mama, 1910-1922.

-L: The biggest two surprises, though, was having the album featured in a story on the front page of the Sunday Arts Section of the NY Times and then getting nominated for a Grammy for our Album Notes.
+L: Which lead to having the album featured in a story on the front page of the Sunday Arts Section of the NY Times and then getting nominated for a Grammy for our Album Notes.

 L: This woman did it all: beer halls, burlesque, vaudeville, silent movies, one of the first talkies, major film musicals and Broadway shows, and finally she played at every swanky and not so swanky nightclub in the world.